Sheffield Corporation Tramways

 Senior staff

 An evocative studio portrait of Motor Inspector William Higgs of Eccleshall (born in Iron Acton, Gloucestershire in 1871) — photo undated, but probably taken around the turn of the century.
-His lapels bear his grade — 'Inspector' — as well as his employee number ('6'); surprisingly, the uniform buttons do not bear the municipal arms, but are plain with a parallel pattern of lines.
+His lapels bear his grade — 'Inspector' — as well as his employee number ('6'); surprisingly, the uniform buttons do not bear the municipal device, but are plain with a parallel pattern of lines.
 His cap badge (by his left hand) appears to be the standard 'Tramways' pattern, but may have been nickel rather than brass, though this is mere speculation.

 Sheffield Corporation Tramways cap badge (c1899 to c1906) — nickel (tarnished), possibly worn by inspectors.